You must Apply In Person If:

 - U.S. Passport Card

 Step 4: Valid Identification document for the applicant and one copy.
+If you have a new generation Swedish passport, you will need copies of both the photo and signature pages.

 Step 5: Make an appointment.
 The link below will take you to our online calendar where you can choose a date and time slot of your choice.
 Make your appointment